 When she is finally brought around, Ms Chadwick looks at the mess on the ground in disgust and asks, ‘what on Earth… did I do that?’

 Following that session, I asked Ms Chadwick to check in with me daily for the next fortnight.
 She no longer notices the birds loitering outside her residence, and there have been no more ‘little gifts’ placed on her doorstep.
 She seems much happier overall.
 I suspect the events of that night and the following ten days or so will, to her at least, become no more than a curious little tale she tells to younger relations at Halloween.

 But these events both confound and intrigue me.
 What exactly did Ms Chadwick encounter in the woods that night?
 And, certainly more interestingly, why did it cause her to react in such a way when she recalled the memory under hypnosis?

-Dr Bender collected the vomit produced my Ms Chadwick and had it analysed (a rather unenviable task, I must confess).
-The liquid was a combination of blood and bile from an unknown animal, and the feathers were those of a baby crow.
+Dr Bender collected the vomit produced my Ms Chadwick and sent it away to be analysed (a rather unenviable task, I must confess).
+The results revealed it to be a combination of blood and bile from an unknown animal.
+The feathers were those of a baby crow.

 I did not pass this information along to Ms Chadwick.

 Now, regression therapy has its critics, and the possibility of false memory syndrome cannot be discounted.
 However, if the ‘false’ memory had been different, would Ms Chadwick’s reaction have changed to fit it?
 Had she falsely remembered a man with a pig’s head, would her body have thrown up trotters and snouts?
 Had he a snake’s head, would we have seen fangs and scales?